telerik/blazor-docs/knowledge-base/window-in-form-edit-context.md

 ## Notes

 If the model has validation attached, updating the `EditContext` does not update the validation.
-At the time of writing, there does not seem to be API that can achieve this and calling `NotifyValidationStateChanged()` does not seem to have an effect, even though it might in future framework versions.
+At the time of writing, there does not seem to be API that can achieve this and calling `NotifyValidationStateChanged()` does not seem to have an effect, even though this might change in other framework versions.

 ## See Also